-According to a recent article published by Industrial Safety & Hygiene News, there’s not a straightforward answer to that question.
+According to a recent article published by Industrial Safety & Hygiene News, there’s not a straightforward answer to how much weight a person can safely lift.
 Historically, that number has been considered to be 51 pounds.
 However, in 2013, the National Institute for Occupational Safety and Health issued new recommended weight limits that vary depending on several factors.
 Those include:

 - How far away from the body and how high the object is being lifted?

 - How far the person must carry the object?